sumonsbgc/Newspaper-Theme-WordPress/README.md

 York Vision 4 includes support for Infinite Scroll in Jetpack.

 # Changelog
+## 0.6 - 14 October 2015
+* Fixed navigation bugs
+* Improved layout of the front page so that it can handle a set of categories not having enough articles
+* Improved the article view (still need to work on the comments section)
+* Improved height of main
+* Integerated FontAwesome
+* Added Author page - pagination needs work

 ## 0.5 - 10 October 2015
 * Initial commit